PTA Course Listing

 This course is the lab companion to PHT 2162 and provides laboratory practice for those skills requiring hands-on experience.
 Emphasis is placed upon students completing the appropriate data collection, neurorehabilitative techniques and patient/caregiver education required for the treatment of disorders discussed in the lecture portion of the course.
 Students will develop treatment plans based upon the physical therapist's plan of care/goals, medical reports and the patient response.
 The course format is mainly demonstration and practice of psychomotor skills in the lab environment with the use of patient simulators.
 Learning in this course is evaluated via competency-based skills checks and oral/practical exams.
 Lab fee required.
 Students must complete this course with a grade of "C" or higher.

-This course builds upon the foundation of the musculoskeletal system and introduces common treatments in physical therapy practice.
+This course builds upon the foundations of the musculoskeletal system and introduces common treatments in physical therapy practice.
 The effects and therapeutic benefits of range of motion, soft tissue stretching, joint mobilization, and muscle strengthening are examined.
-Considerations requiring treatment modifications are emphasized.
 The course format is lecture and discussion.
 Learning in this course is evaluated via assignments, quizzes, and cumulative examinations.
-Students must complete this course with a grade of "C" or higher.
+Students must complete this course with a grade of “C” or higher.

-This course builds on exercise concepts introduced in Therapeutic Exercise I and integrates knowledge of musculoskeletal and orthopedic dysfunctions.
-The conservative and post-surgical rehabilitation for specific pathologies is emphasized.
+This course builds upon concepts introduced in Musculoskeletal I & II and integrates common musculoskeletal and orthopedic conditions.
+Students will understand the etiology, pathology, clinical presentation, prognosis, and general medical management of a variety of musculoskeletal diagnoses.
+Surgical & conservative management of these diagnoses is emphasized.
 The course format is lecture and discussion.
 Learning in this course is evaluated via quizzes and cumulative examinations.
 Students must complete this course with a grade of "C" or higher.

 This course is a comprehensive examination of the role of the cardiopulmonary system on physical therapy practice.
 Common pathologies, treatments, medications, lab values, imaging, and necessary treatment modifications for the cardiovascular, respiratory, and hematologic systems are discussed.
 The course format is lecture and discussion.
 Learning in this course is evaluated via assignments, projects, quizzes, and cumulative examinations.
 Lab fee required.